iammadhankumar/fullstack-java-interview-guide/md-files/java-interview-questions.md

 #### 6. Explain about Optional class ?
 Optional is a class that may or may not hold a value.
 It helps avoid NullPointerException by providing methods to check if a value is present.
 It handles null cases more safely and clearly.

+* Optional.of(): Creates an Optional containing a non-null value; it throws a NullPointerException if the value is null.

+* Optional.ofNullable(): Creates an Optional that can contain either a non-null value or be empty (null-safe).

 #### 7. Explain about new Date-Time API ?
 The new Date-Time API in Java simplifies working with dates and times.
 It is part of the java.time package and makes it easier to handle time zones and perform calculations.